kephale/kyleharrington.com/index.md

 - I was a visiting professor in computer science at the University of Toulouse in the Fall of 2017.

-- I was the inaugural visiting professor during the summer of 2017 of the Center for Systems Biology Dresden, a new center created by the Max Planck Insitutes for Cell Biology and Genetics, the Max Planck Insitutes for Physical Complex Systems, and TU-Dresden.
+- I was the inaugural visiting professor during the summer of 2017 of the Center for Systems Biology Dresden, a new center created by the Max Planck Insitute for Cell Biology and Genetics, the Max Planck Insitute for Physical Complex Systems, and TU-Dresden.

 ## <i><b>Selected publications:</b></i>